 Even though I desperately wanted to unmask him and his manipulative techniques but I controlled my urge to so.
 Finally, when I exhausted every anonymous avenue available to me, I stopped.
 I reclaimed my entire self just by uncovering a part of his drama.
 The entire process was an important step in rebuilding my self-respect and to forgive myself for thinking everything was my fault.

-It is completely okay to search for as many answers as you can, to uncover as much of the truth as possible, as long as you follow the no contact rule.
+It is a good idea to search for answers or to unmask them, as long as you follow the no contact rule.

 3. Research psychopathy

 An encounter and subsequent romantic relationship with a psychopath is absolutely different from a normal relationship.
 When the break up happens, it will not only leave you with an emotional void but also with lot of unanswered questions.

 Survivors are left with so many questions and the answer to the questions is the only path to healing.
 Survivors also tend to feel guilty for themselves and start believing that they have actively contributed to the abuse.
 This happens because others fail to understand them make insensitive statements about their conditions like “Why did you stay?” or “Why didn’t you see the signs?” or “It takes two to tango.”

 But psychopaths have pathological problems.
 When you first met this person, you definitely had no idea about his malevolent schemes.
 Others will definitely try to divert your attention from the “toxic person” by asking you to “not focus on them” but in fact, researching about them is a crucial step in the healing process.